DrudgeRajen/brewsweep/Readme.md

 ![License](https://img.shields.io/badge/License-MIT-blue?style=for-the-badge)
 ![Platform](https://img.shields.io/badge/Platform-macOS-lightgrey?style=for-the-badge)

+## What is it?
+**BrewSweep** scans your installed Homebrew packages (both formulas and casks) and displays them sorted by last access time.
+This makes it easy to identify:

+- **Never-used packages** - Installed but never accessed
+- **Rarely-used packages** - Haven't been used in months or years
+- **Recently-used packages** - Actively used packages to keep

+The tool provides a clean, interactive interface for viewing package details and safely removing unused packages to free up disk space. **Sweep away the clutter** and keep only what you actually use!

 ## Demo

 Watch BrewSweep in action - scan your Homebrew packages, identify unused ones, and safely remove them: